-I spent some years practicing law before responding to God’s call to enter full-time ministry.
-I wrote a recent book, Crisis of Discipleship: Renewing the Art of Relational Disciple-Making out of concern for our culture and for the decline of the church in the West.
+I spent years practicing law before responding to God’s call to enter full-time ministry.
+I wrote a recent book, Crisis of Discipleship: Renewing the Art of Relational Disciple-Making, out of concern for our culture and the church’s decline in the West.

-Kathy and I earlier published a practical book on evangelism and discipleship training called, Salt & Light: Everyday Discipleship.
-We continued e to help churches learn to disciple people more effectively and work with missions.
-Crisis of Discipleship is an attempt to outline a Biblical and theological foundation for the techniques of relational disciple-making in post modern culture.
+Kathy and I published a practical book on evangelism and discipleship training called Salt & Light: Everyday Discipleship.
+Crisis of Discipleship is an attempt to outline a Biblical and theological foundation for the techniques of relational disciple-making in post-modern culture.

-I received my Masters of Divinity from Union Theological Seminary in Richmond, VA., and my Doctor of Ministry degree from Asbury Theological Seminary in Wilmore, KY.
+I received my Master of Divinity from Union Theological Seminary in Richmond, VA., and my Doctor of Ministry degree from Asbury Theological Seminary in Wilmore, KY.
 At Asbury, I studied Leadership and especially the Spirituality of Leadership.
-I also have a B.A. from Trinity University in San Antonio, TX and a J.D.
+I also have a B.A. from Trinity University in San Antonio, TX, and a J.D.
 Degree from the University of Texas at Austin.

 My wife, Kathy, and I have four grown children.